Ancient Goddess of Cannabis? PLUS! CBD Is Great For Acne!

 This ancient female power is the only woman in Ancient Egyptian history depicted in hieroglyphs as writing.
 All other Queens and females show they know how to read and write with books and writing tools in their hands, but none depicted in the act of writing.
 EXCEPT Seshat!

 The Stretching of the Cord Ceremony, was always performed when a new building was set to be constructed.
 The Pharaoh and a priestess representing Seshat would tie ropes and cords made from hemp to perfectly align with the stars in the sky for the proper placement in the city.
 Hemp rope was widely used for measurements and building construction having it be an easily grown resource and having a durable quality.

 Personally, I think these ancient rituals and lost knowledge is the coolest thing ever!

-So it would be interesting to think that while she was scripting prophecies and getting all her wisdom, that maybe she was with her higher consciousness that cannabis helped induce.
+So it would be interesting to think that while she was writing and getting all her wisdom and scripting that maybe she was with her higher consciousness that cannabis helped induce.
 Hence, the leaf above her head as she is always being shown in the act of writing.

-Now I couldn’t find any kind of facial serum that they might have mixed and concocted for these goddesses, priestesses and queens, so I decided to make one for myself.
+Now I couldn’t find any kind of facial serum that they might have mixed and concocted for these goddesses and priestesses and Pharaohs and queens, so I decided to make one for myself.

 Us women we are all about beauty and health and we care for our skin.
 The makeup industry has sky rocketed so fast and it is another territory where it has now become too much to keep up with.